GonzaRios/GonzaRios/README.md

 ### 👋 Hi there, I'm Gonzalo Rios Backend Developer

-- 🔭 I’m currently working on web development
+- 🔭 I’m currently working on web development applied to vehicle geolocation systems.
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning C++ applied to audio.
 - 👯 I’m looking to collaborate in high impact projects
 - 📫 How to reach me: https://www.linkedin.com/in/rios-gonzalo/